SEKE: Specialised Experts for Keyword Extraction: Introduction

-\begin{itemize} \item We propose a novel token classification head architecture (see Figure \ref{fig:moe_architecture}) that combines MoE and RNN.
-The approach outperforms SOTA-supervised sequence-labelling models on most keyword extraction datasets.
-As far as we know, this is the first research that studies the usage of MoE in a supervised sequence-labelling scenario. \item We demonstrate that experts specialize in different syntactic and semantic structures, ranging from punctuation characters and part-of-speech tags to specific words and named entities, depending on the domain they are trained on and the size of the training data. \item We show that adding MoE layers during fine-tuning generally has a positive effect on the model's performance no matter the dataset, but is somewhat dependent on the amount of data available.
-In addition, we show that the data requirements can be lowered by introducing additional recurrent layers. \end{itemize}
+\begin{itemize} \item We propose a novel token classification head architecture (see Figure \ref{fig:moe_architecture}) that combines MoE and BiLSTM.
+The approach outperforms other SOTA keyword extraction approaches on most datasets.
+As far as we know, this is the first research that studies the usage of MoE in a supervised sequence-labelling scenario. \item We demonstrate that experts specialise in different syntactic and semantic structures, ranging from punctuation characters and part-of-speech tags to specific words and named entities, depending on the domain they are trained on and the size of the training data. \item We show that adding MoE layers during fine-tuning generally has a positive effect on the model's performance no matter the dataset, but is somewhat dependent on the amount of data available.
+In addition, we show that the data requirements can be lowered by introducing additional BiLSTM layers. \end{itemize}